anudeep-20/Fall-detection-with-Indoor-Localisation/README.md

-This is the source code for Miniaturised Fall detection system.
+This Repo provides you the complete source code for Miniaturised Fall detection system along with the App apk file.